Regulatory classification of gas pipelines

 - Pipelines with a daily capacity of less than 10 terajoules can be exempt from certain information disclosure requirements

-Information on the regulatory history and key decisions made about pipelines can be found on the AEMC’s scheme register.
+Information on the regulatory history and key decisions made about pipelines can be found on the AEMC’s gas pipeline register.

 The overall regulatory arrangement is illustrated in the figure below.